Sanya-Chauhan/Rapportly_Call_Prep_Tool/README.md

 #### Build Rapport, Build Success

-*This product was developed as a part of Google Product Hackathon 2024.*
+*This product was developed as a part of Google Product Hackathon 2024.
+We got into the Top 5 teams.*